How it works

 In many countries today, emergency call centers only receive cell-based location, with a location radius on the order of kilometers.
 In other countries, location during emergency calls is estimated using GPS, falling back to cell -- but GPS only works well in good satellite line-of-sight conditions (i.e., outdoors) but not so well indoors, underground or in urban canyons (city centers with tall buildings).

 With ELS, when a user contacts a configured emergency number from a handset, the device automatically activates ELS to send location information.
 This happens via a high accuracy location request that is registered with the Android Fused Location Provider.
 FLP allows us to derive a more accurate indoor or outdoor location as quickly as possible using a variety of sensors.

-While no one can guarantee completely accurate location data, we are always working to improve the quality of our location services.
 The location provided by ELS is the same location seen on Android devices every day, through Google Maps and other location based apps and services.
-In many cases, ELS can be significantly faster and more accurate than location obtained through cell towers and GPS alone.
 For example, British Telecom in the UK has reported a radius of 50 meters or less for most ELS calls (about 85% of locations), and in some situations has reported receiving location information before the call is even connected!

 Endpoints: How ELS reports location

 In order to work, ELS requires at least one "endpoint" to receive location information, currently either a SMSC or HTTPS server.

 The endpoint(s) receives messages with ELS location data from an Android handset calling an emergency number, and relays the information to emergency call takers in a PSAP (Public Safety Answering Point, i.e., call and dispatch control for emergency services).
 It is the partner's responsibility to create and maintain the endpoint.